cl-simplex/sqlite3-tools/README.md

 # sqlite3_table_entries_by_git_commit_history
 This verbosely named function retrieves the number of entries a table has contained throughout a git repo's history.
+Funny story, I once nuked the sqlite3 database in a django project and I needed to find the commit that had the original entries.
 ## Usage
 All mandatory parameters are strings.
 Returns a **list of tuples**